anshulxyz/The-C-Programming-Language-2e/README.md

-# Solutions for C Programming 2nd Edition
+My Solutions for the exercises in "The C Programming Language.
+2nd Edition by Brian Kernighan and Dennis Ritchie"

 I am using `clang` as the compiler.
 I am folowiing the default C standard that `clang` uses, i.e. **gnu17** (ISO C 2017 with GNU extensions)